mathematicalthinking/encompass/UPGRADE_NOTES.md

                     })

 If this.removeMessages is undefined, Ember might **not** show an error in the console or indicate anywhere that it failed.
 Subsequent lines will simply not execute but the app will continue running as if everything is fine.

+- Be careful around the use of objects that are being tracked.
+One must be careful to update their references so that they are reactive.
+Just setting a property won't be enough unless you use TrackedObject from tracked-built-ins.

 # Current Progress